Exhibition has now ended

 - A Funerary Helmet stolen from a Somerset church in 1973 which found its way to the Victoria and Albert Museum in London

 - A Charles II bearing cloth made of coral spitalfields silk and silver metal lace.

-Sign up to receive our monthly enewsletter which contains exhibition updates.
+Sign up to receive our monthly enewsletter which will contain information about 2014 exhibitions.